 Root system – the root system of the fig tree is fibrous and spreads wider (approx. 3 times that of its canopy).
 The roots are shallow and do not have a taproot.
 The roots can tolerate poor soil conditions and moderate salinity levels.
 The roots are sensitive to nematodes especially when cultivated in light sandy soils.

 Latex cells – the tree has cells, which secrete latex i.e. a milky substance or cytoplasmic fluid obtained from the lactiferous tissues.
-These fluids normally contain organelles of the plant cells, such as nucleus, mitochondria, ribosomes and Golgi.
+These fluids normally contain organelles of the plant cells, such as the nucleus, mitochondria, ribosomes, and Golgi.

-Fruits – the fruit of this plant is a multiple fruit called as syconium, consisting of a fleshy receptacle with a narrow aperture at the tip.
+Fruits – The fruit of this plant is multiple fruits called syconium, consisting of a fleshy receptacle with a narrow aperture at the tip.
 The fruits are tiny (about the size of a lemon).

 Soil and climatic requirements for Fig Fruit Cultivation

 The best type of soil required for growing fig trees is deep, non-alkaline clayey loam soil.
-Soil with well- draining property and good water holding capacity are ideal for the cultivation of fig, especially alluvial clay loam or medium black soils.
-The pH level of soil should be around 5.5-8 and approximate depth of the soil should be around 1 m.
+Soil with well-draining property and good water holding capacity is ideal for the cultivation of fig, especially alluvial clay loam or medium black soils.
+The pH level of soil should be around 5.5-8 and the approximate depth of the soil should be around 1 m.

 This fig tree is a subtropical tree that can tolerate a lower temperature range of 9.5 to 12°C while in the dormant, mature stage, whereas the trees in the growing stage need protection from lower temperatures.
 The ideal temperature for the growth of the fig tree is 15.5 to 21°C. Fig trees growing in the mild tropical and subtropical areas exhibit certain characteristics like:

-- Continuous growth during certain part of the year
+- Continuous growth during a certain part of the year

 - Rest during a well-marked period